PolyPlugins/Settings-Class-for-Wordpress/README.md

 The easiest way to install Settings Class for WordPress is via our [Boilerplate Generator](https://www.polyplugins.com/settings-class-for-wordpress-boilerplate-generator/).
 Once generated you can follow the below steps:

 1. Make sure you have [composer](http://getcomposer.org) installed
+2. Backup WordPress
-2. Copy the folder within the generated zip to your ```/wp-content/plugins/``` directory.
+3. Copy the folder within the generated zip to your ```/wp-content/plugins/``` directory.
-3. Inside your generated plugin folder ```/wp-content/plugins/your-plugin/``` run ```composer install```
+4. Inside your generated plugin folder ```/wp-content/plugins/your-plugin/``` run ```composer install```
-4. Activate the plugin
+5. Activate the plugin
-5. Visit Settings -> Your Plugin in the backend of WordPress.
+6. Visit Settings -> Your Plugin in the backend of WordPress.

-You can learn more about the fields you can use via our [Documentation](https://www.polyplugins.com/docs/reusable-admin-panel/fields/).
+You can learn more about the fields and configuration parameters via our [Documentation](https://www.polyplugins.com/docs/settings-class-for-wordpress/).

 ## Updates
-To update minor or patch versions, run:
+To update minor or patch versions, run the following after taking a backup of WordPress:

 ```composer update```